sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-styling/ui5-webcomponents-react-styling.md

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step: ](Style your own component)]

 If you want to add a custom component to your app, but still want to use the styling approach of the UI5 Web Components.
-You can hook into the theming by using [react-jss](https://cssinjs.org/react-jss/?v=v10.0.0)
+You can hook into the theming by using [react-jss](https://cssinjs.org/react-jss/?v=v10.0.0).

-1. Install `react-jss`
+1. Install `react-jss`.

-    ```sh
+    ```Shell
     npm install react-jss
     ```

 2. Create a custom component `MyCustomElement.jsx` under `./src` with following content:

-    ```JSX
+    ```JavaScript / JSX
     import React from "react";
     import { createUseStyles } from "react-jss";